- Opposed virtually all post-9/11 national security measures enacted by U.S. government

 U.S. Relations with Hostile Nations

 In 2005 the ACLU endorsed an amendment calling for an end to the ban on U.S. tourist travel to Cuba.
 A year later, the organization demanded an end to bans on academic travel to Cuba.
-And in 2007 the ACLU argued in federal court that a Miami-Dade County school board had broken the law by removing from its school libraries the book Vamos a Cuba (Let’s Visit Cuba), which, according to Alliance Defense Fund president Alan Sears, “offers a strangely luminous view of life in Castro’s island ‘paradise'”; is “devoid of any mention of the oppressive regime instituted by Fidel Castro“; is “filled with breezy commentaries on how Cubans enjoy” fine foods and leisure activities; and features a cover “adorned with beaming children dressed in the uniform of the Pioneers, the Communist youth organization that Cuban children are required to join.”
+And in 2007 the ACLU argued in federal court that a Miami-Dade County school board had broken the law by removing from its school libraries the book Vamos a Cuba (Let’s Visit Cuba), which, according to formwer Alliance Defense Fund president Alan Sears, “offers a strangely luminous view of life in Castro’s island ‘paradise'”; is “devoid of any mention of the oppressive regime instituted by Fidel Castro“; is “filled with breezy commentaries on how Cubans enjoy” fine foods and leisure activities; and features a cover “adorned with beaming children dressed in the uniform of the Pioneers, the Communist youth organization that Cuban children are required to join.”

-In a similar spirit, the ACLU sued the state of Florida for having banned publicly funded universities from using state money to finance trips to countries designated as sponsors of terrorism: Cuba, Iran, North Korea, Sudan, and Syria.
+In a similar spirit, in 2011 the ACLU sued the state of Florida for having banned publicly funded universities from using state money to finance trips to countries designated as sponsors of terrorism: Cuba, Iran, North Korea, Sudan, and Syria.

 In May 2004, a Sterling Heights, Michigan councilwoman asked the city’s attorney to prepare an ordinance requiring businesses with foreign-language signs to also display identifiers such as “bakery,” “deli,” or “bank”—on the rationale that people passing by the site of a fire, crime, or other emergency could better inform emergency-personnel dispatchers about the location if they could read the signs.
 But in a letter issued two months later to city officials in Sterling Heights, the ACLU stated: “We write to strongly urge you to abandon the measure as unconstitutional, anti-immigrant and unnecessary.”
 Additional signatories of the letter included officials from the American-Arab Anti-Discrimination Committee of Michigan, and Latin Americans for Social and Economic Development.